Complete rules

 1.1.2 Pieces and board

 Players take turns to place and then move differently shaped and coloured pieces on and around a 12×12 square, multi-coloured chequered board called a Judtho board.
 The pieces differ in the ways that they move and their abilities to remove other pieces.
-A piece is said to attack another piece if it could move to the attacked piece's square on its next move (thus removing it).
+A piece is said to attack another piece if it could move to the attacked piece's square on its next move (thus removing it) - this is termed capturing a piece) or otherwise remove pieces through multiple captures.
 The players' sets of pieces are termed Armies.
 Each player initially controls an area of the board; these areas are termed Kingdoms.

 1.1.3 Names and initial relationships of the players